Rays vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in nine of their past 10 games and won eight of those contests.
+- The Rays have played as the favorite in 10 of their past 10 games and have gone 8-2 in those contests.

-- In their last 10 games with a total, the Rays and their opponents have failed to hit the over six times.
+- When it comes to hitting the over, the Rays and their opponents are 3-6-1 in their last 10 games with a total.

-- The Rays are undefeated against the spread in their last two chances.
-The average over/under established by oddsmakers in Tampa Bay's past three contests has been 8.3, a span during which the Rays and their opponent have hit the over every time.
+- The Rays have two wins against the spread in their last three chances.

 Rays Betting Records & Stats

-- The Rays have won 44 of the 59 games they were the moneyline favorite this season (74.6%).
+- The Rays have been favored on the moneyline 60 total times this season.
+They've gone 44-16 in those games.

-- Tampa Bay has played six times as moneyline favorites with odds of -275 or shorter, and claimed a victory in each game.
+- Tampa Bay has a record of 10-1 when playing as moneyline favorites with odds of -225 or shorter (90.9% winning percentage).

-- The Rays have an implied moneyline win probability of 73.3% in this matchup.
+- The Rays have a 69.2% chance to win this game based on the moneyline's implied probability.

-- Tampa Bay has combined with opponents to hit the over on the total 38 times this season for a 38-26-4 record against the over/under.
+- In the 69 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 38 times (38-27-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!